doctrine/mongodb-odm/docs/en/reference/introduction.rst

 -  **Events System**: Leverages an events system that allows you to hook into various stages of the document lifecycle for custom behavior.
 -  **GridFS Support**: Stores large files and binary data in GridFS buckets.
--  **Doctrine ORM Integration**: Seamlessly integrates with Doctrine ORM to allow you to map your ORM entities to the ODM, and use different databases.
+-  **Doctrine ORM Integration**: Create relations between your Doctrine ORM entities and ODM documents to mix SQL and MongoDB databases.

 Example
 -------